dnjp/nyne/README.md

 ### Scratch Area

 In the [example](./example.toml), you will see a section marked "tag" at the top.
-This section contains one configuration for the "menu" that looks like this:
+This section contains configuration for the "menu" that looks like this:

 ```